arthropods text index | photo index

 Family Gryllidae

 Where seen?
 This tiny cricket is sometimes seen on some of our shores.
-On rocky shores near the mid- to high-water mark.
+On rocky shores near the mid- to high-water mark, and sandy areas nearby.
 Usually more active at night.

 Features: Body about 1cm long.
 A fat bodied insect with long back legs and very long antennae.
-Usually crawls slowly over seaweed covered rocks, and only hops to escape predators.
+Usually crawls slowly and only hops to escape predators.
 The Marine spider (Desis martensi) has been seen preying on these crickets.

 East Coast, Aug 09